-Currency Pair of the Week: NZD/USD
+Currency pair of the week: NZD/USD

 Source: Tradingview, City Index

-GAIN Capital UK Limited (trading as “City Index”) is an execution-only service provider.
+StoneX Financial Ltd (trading as “City Index”) is an execution-only service provider.
 This material, whether or not it states any opinions, is for general information purposes only and it does not take into account your personal circumstances or objectives.
 This material has been prepared using the thoughts and opinions of the author and these may change.
 However, City Index does not plan to provide further updates to any material once published and it is not under any obligation to keep this material up to date.
 This material is short term in nature and may only relate to facts and circumstances existing at a specific time or day.
 Nothing in this material is (or should be considered to be) financial, investment, legal, tax or other advice and no reliance should be placed on it.